How to Reactivate a Bluesky Account

 What You Need to Reactivate Your Account

 Make sure you have everything you need before starting the reactivation process.
-This will help things go smoothly.
+This avoids the worst version of this problem: finding out the old email is gone too.

 Login Details and Email Access